Things to Do With Kids in Los Angeles: Explore Together

 California Science Center

-Admission to the permanent galleries at the California Science Center is always free and does not require a reservation.
+If you're looking for things to do with kids in Los Angeles on a budget, admission to the permanent galleries at the California Science Center is always free, and does not require a reservation.
 Permanent exhibits include World of Life, Fire!
 Science & Safety, and Ecosystems.
 Timed tickets are required for the IMAX Theater and special exhibits.

 Knott's Berry Farm